muji-wyh/rsworks/sections/me.md

 Hello, my name is wangyaohui, I am from HeBei province.
-After graduating, I have been working as a front-end developer and I write nodejs too.
+After graduating, I have been working as a front-end developer and I wrote nodejs too.
 I love front end development, and I think it's a greet job deserved to persist to do

 I went to a compony named anjuke after I was graduated, it's my first work, doing front end development, at that time, I use javascript and jQuery and plain css and even flash, and I did a lot